-- Issuance of comfort letter for updating the prospectus regarding the covered bonds and EMTN programme; - ii) Review of the information presented in the 2020 and 2021 Sustainability Reports; - iii) Access to the Inforfisco database containing information on tax law, doctrine and court decisions. - iv) Agreed upon procedures on loans and advances information included in synthetic securitisation operations; and - v) Agreed upon procedures on the ex-ante report to the Single Resolution Fund.
+- Issuance of comfort letter for updating the prospectus regarding the covered bonds and EMTN programme; - ii) Review of the information presented in the Bank's 2021 and 2020 Sustainability Reports; - iii) Access to the Inforfisco database containing information on tax law, doctrine and court decisions.

+- iv) Agreed upon procedures on loans and advances information included in the Bank's synthetic securitisation operations; - v) Agreed procedures on the ex-ante report to the Single Resolution Fund by the Bank; and - vi) Assurance services on the prudential report at Santander Totta Seguros.

-32. CASH CONTRIBUTIONS TO RESOLUTION FUNDS AND DEPOSIT GUARANTEE SCHEMES
+34. CASH CONTRIBUTIONS TO RESOLUTION FUNDS AND DEPOSIT GUARANTEE SCHEMES.